PedroBargiela/Art-Gallery-GalArte/README.md

-# GalArte (Galería de Arte)
+# GalArte (Art Gallery)

-## Descripción
+## Description
-Este proyecto consiste en la creación de una página web de una galería de arte.
-El propósito es un proyecto personal en el cual el contenido y la galería son inventados.
+This project consists of creating a website for an art gallery.
+The purpose is a personal project in which the content and the gallery are invented.

-## Tecnologías Usadas
+## Technologies Used
-CodeIgniter 4, JQuery, AJAX, HTML/CSS, JavaScript y PHP.
+CodeIgniter 4, JQuery, AJAX, HTML/CSS, JavaScript and PHP.

-## Enlace Para Ver Vídeo De Muestra
+## Link To Watch Sample Video
 https://vimeo.com/902534794?share=copy